This document presents a set of

 of functionality (for example, some or all images might not load).
 This is absolutely normal

-and it is proves that the countermeasure is effective as the browser is not loading content
+and it proves that the countermeasure is effective as the browser is not loading content

 from untrusted providers.

-The WebKit patches listed above are only effective when combined with a patched browser which
+The WebKit patches listed above are configurable when combined with a patched browser which

 epiphany (Linux/Gnome), Zirco (Android) and